socialengineers/aus-search/README.md

    sudo sysctl -w vm.max_map_count=262144 sudo sysctl -w fs.file-max=65536
    ```
-   You can then re-run the docker-compose command above.
+   You should then update your /etc/sysctl.conf file (or /etc/sysctl.d/) with these settings so the change survives reboot - then re-run the docker-compose command above.
 2. **Install the required NodeJS packages**

    Run the following command